Transgender personnel in the United States military: Demographics

-Transgender people are significantly more likely to serve in the US military than the general US population.
-According to 2014 estimates from the Williams Institute on Sexual Orientation and Gender Identity Law and Public Policy, despite the ban on military service, about 21.4% of the total transgender population in the US is estimated to have served in the military.
-In May 2014, an estimated 15,500 transgender individuals served on active duty or in the Guard or Reserve forces.

-About 32% of transgender individuals in the US who are assigned male at birth serve or have served in the military, compared to 5.5% for transgender individuals who are assigned female at birth.
-According to the 2014 study, "[t]he American military employs more transgender people than any other organisation in the world: around 15,500...more than 6,000 of whom are on active duty."
+Research has found that transgender people are significantly more likely to serve in the United States military than the general population.
+In 2014, the Williams Institute at the UCLA School of Law estimated that approximately 15,500 transgender individuals were serving on active duty or in the National Guard or Reserve, based on data from the National Transgender Discrimination Survey combined with U.S. military service rates.
+According to the same 2014 study, despite the ban on open military service at the time, about 21.4% of the total transgender population in the U.S. was estimated to have served in the military.
+About 32% of transgender individuals in the U.S. who are assigned male at birth serve or have served in the military, compared to 5.5% for transgender individuals assigned female at birth.
+The report noted, "[t]he American military employs more transgender people than any other organisation in the world: around 15,500 ... more than 6,000 of whom are on active duty."